autonomi-ai/nos/docs/models.md

 ## Audio Transcription with Whisper

 The current interface requires that a `.wav` be serialized into base64 and passed in as a string.
-The following snippet demonstrates a simple youtube->text transcription flow with `ytd`.
+The following snippet demonstrates a simple youtube->text transcription flow with `yt_dlp`.

 ```python
 from nos.client import Client